Most coworking owners and operators start selling their space only once it’s built, furnished, and ready to use.

 Also, your business pages should include relevant information, like:

-As with SEO, there are lots of cool things you can do with social media, so check out this guide for more details.
+As with SEO, there are lots of things you can do with social media, so check out this guide for more details.

 If you have the budget, consider investing in some paid advertising that targets people in your area.